DevOpsBootcamp/website/source/documentation-communication.rst

     IRC it is easy to create a new channel (chat-room) and talk with people in public or privately.

-    It has become the long-standing defacto mode of online communication right next to mailing lists in the technology community.
+    It has become the long-standing de facto mode of online communication right next to mailing lists in the technology community.

 Quick Facts: